 A fun, hands-on learning experience, The Playful Place trainings are inspiring, thought provoking, and come highly recommended.

-Elen has delivered outstanding training across New Zealand and Australia on LEGO-Based Therapy, Understanding Sensory Needs at School and at Home, Dyspraxia - the lived experience, Building Connection with Kids through LEGO for Parents and Careers, and Autism and Emotional Regulation.
+Elen delivers outstanding training across New Zealand and Australia on LEGO-Based Therapy, Understanding Sensory Needs, Dyspraxia - the lived experience, Building Connection with Kids through LEGO for Parents and Careers, and Autism and Emotional Regulation.

-If you are looking for new information presented well, on any of the areas we specialise in, please contact us to discuss workshops or training days.
-We can deliver full day training to Bite Sized 1 hour staff meeting education sessions.
+If you are looking for new information presented well, on any of the areas we specialise in, please contact us to discuss workshops, training days and conference events.
+We can deliver multi day training to Bite Sized 1 hour staff meeting education sessions.

 Feedback from Workshops: